Infouktour3/project02x/README.md

 This is the main Bomb Math  website.
 It is designed to be responsibe on a range of devices, making it easy to use the game for the reader and visitors.

 User Experience (UX)
 User stories
-Looked into Balsamiq to have an idea and after I have carried on the prject with word file converted in pjg imageimageimage
+Looked into Balsamiq to have an idea and after I have carried on the prject with word file converted in pjg image xxx

 First Time Visitor Goals
 The website is made in a very clear and easy way to understand the game with a great background colour to show the other function of the game in a fast and intuitive way..